FAQ in Domestic Violence Cases

 It is also important to be pro-active in protecting your family by seeking out counseling and making changes in the home to ensure no other incidents occur.

 In some of these cases, the parties decide to separate permanently.
-The best results occur when everyone in the family is satisfied with the outcome of the case, and the parties can move forward with a better way to resolve conflicts in the future.
+The best results occur when everyone in the family is satisfied with the outcome of the case, and the parties can move forward with a better way to resolve conflicts in the future without violence or a threat of violence.

 Call us to discuss your case at (813) 250-0500.